 This breathing ghost that never died

 From that smiling child I used to be

 I’m cold and terrified

 Sewing Kit recently turned 2 years old.
-Still, I am not tired of a single song on it, no matter how inherently sad they often are.
+Still, I am not tired of a single song on it.
 And among the 50+ friends with whom I’ve shared the album, I only hear emphatic feedback.
 It is a colossal achievement disguised as a minor one.
 It is ambitious and jaw-dropping yet personal and intimate.
 It’s always in the back of my head—and those of many others.
-Perhaps it’s not an album for every single human per se.
+Perhaps it’s not an album for every single human.
 But if you’ve struggled before, which applies to most of us anyway, it’s more than gold.
 It’s revolutionary.
-And indeed, Roland Faunte is one of the most promising artists of his entire generation.
+Roland Faunte is one of the most promising young artists alive.